Andrea101288/HIL/README.md

 -- gitCreateBranches.py --

-Simple script just to create branches in all the folders you work.
+Simple script just to create branches in all the folders you are working on.

 change the branch name "my_new_branch" with the name of your new branch you want to create in all your git folders in settings.py run 'python gitCreateBranches.py'